-You once heard that coconut oil can be an effective weapon against fighting acne.
+You maybe have heard that coconut oil for acne could be an effective remedy.
 But you still must really be wondering “Can I put coconut oil on my face?
 Doesn’t it seem weird to use it, especially when my skin is oily and breaks out all the time?”

 The best way to understand how to use coconut oil for your face and why it works so well to eliminate your pimples is to know what causes the problem in the first place.